Registered Nurse’s Guide to Retirement

 When Nurses Should Start Saving for Retirement

-When considering how much to save toward retirement, Jim Crider, a financial planner and specialist in early financial independence reminds us that “everything in life requires a decision, mandates tradeoffs, and has an opportunity cost.
-If you choose one thing you are, intentionally or unintentionally, giving up another.”
-Planning for retirement in your twenties or thirties may not seem like a priority, given your daily expenses and immediate priorities.
-However, putting aside money for retirement can easily integrate into your current financial situation and personal needs with some planning.
+How much will you need to save for retirement?
+When setting your savings goals, Jim Crider, a financial planner and specialist in early financial independence, tells NurseJournal, “Everything in life requires a decision, mandates tradeoffs, and has an opportunity cost.
+If you choose one thing, you are, intentionally or unintentionally, giving up another.”

-Crider suggests saving 10-15% of your gross monthly income toward retirement, based on average retirement age (approximately 65), and average lifestyle goals.
+Crider suggests saving 10-15% of your gross monthly income toward retirement, based on average retirement age (approximately 65) and average lifestyle goals.
 While that figure represents a general rule of thumb, several factors influence just how much you need to start saving.
-Make sure to consider your current expenses and spending habits, family obligations, and what you envision for your future lifestyle options.
+Consider your current expenses and spending habits, family obligations, and what you envision for your future lifestyle options.
 Learn about any retirement plans offered through your employer or union and when and how much you can contribute.

 Choosing Between Retirement Plans

 Compensation for nurses consists of more than just salaries.
-Employee benefits, including RN retirement plans, help recruit and keep nurses by demonstrating that healthcare companies have invested in their health and well-being.
-According to the Bureau of Labor Statistics Employee Benefits Survey, approximately 90% of nurses receive retirement benefits from their employees, compared to 71% of workers in other fields.
+According to the U.S. Bureau of Labor Statistics, 91% of RNs receive retirement benefits from their employees as of March 2023, compared to 73% of workers in other fields.

-Given the variety of plans available, RNs may find it difficult to choose the best plan to fit their needs.
-As Crier points out, “there are loads of types of investing accounts available, and keeping up with what they are, let alone which one(s) to use can be overwhelming.”
+Given the variety of plans available, RNs may find it challenging to choose the best plan to fit their needs.
+As Crider points out, “There are loads of types of investing accounts available, and keeping up with what they are, let alone which one(s) to use, can be overwhelming.”

-When deciding on participating in an RN retirement plan, your top considerations should be whether your employer matches your contribution, the intended use of the savings account, and the specific tax advantages associated with the plan.
-Additionally, some types of retirement accounts do not allow early access or will charge you a penalty if you need to withdraw funds before you reach the age of 59 and a half.
+When deciding on an RN retirement plan, your top considerations should be whether your employer matches your contribution, the intended use of the savings account, and the specific tax advantages associated with the plan.
+Additionally, some types of retirement accounts do not allow early access or will charge you a penalty if you need to withdraw funds before you reach the age of 59.5.

 Retirement Plans